The Mayor's West Yorkshire Local Transport Plan: Vision and Objectives

 Are we going to get more cycle lanes.
 I ride 7 miles each way to work and I use approximately 300 meters of bike lane.
 It’s all concentrated to and from the city centre, which is fantastic, but useless to a lot of cyclists.
 Also there’s many roads that are plenty wide enough with hatching in the middle to be able to convert to cycle lanes.
 Crossing islands are a massive issue due to roads narrowing and drivers bullying their way past, when you could integrate cycle lanes and remove the islands, it would be safer for pedestrians due to the roads been narrowed, safer for cyclists and more convenient to cars due to not having to swerve around traffic islands.
 No deaths on roads by 2040 is a disgrace, this is a 1st world country where people are been killed going about their business by poorly designed infrastructure.
 I say no deaths by 2030 at the latest.
 Single occupancy cars at rush hour must be 80%, it’s a complete joke.
 Make cycle commuting an option for all, not just the city workers.

-Josh Coleman asked 19 days ago
+Josh Coleman asked about 2 months ago

 Thank you for contacting us and sharing your concerns about cycle lanes and road safety.